How to integrate Mailchimp using Microsoft Fabric

 Choose data destination in Microsoft Fabric Copy job

-9. Choose Full copy to load all data or Incremental copy if you want to load only changed data in subsequent runs:
+9. Choose Full copy to load all data, or Incremental copy to load only changed data in subsequent runs:

 Select copy mode in Microsoft Fabric Copy job (Full vs Incremental)